gchenuet/gchenuet.github.io/_posts/2015-08-26-ironic-race-condition-rdo-manager.markdown

 categories: rdo rdo-manager ospd ironic nova
 tags: [rdo, rdo-manager, ospd, ironic, nova, race condition, instance, deployment]
 ---
-For a deployment with RDO Manager, I encountered a problem with Ironic & Nova during a deployment of ~30 physical servers.
+With RDO Manager, I encountered a problem with Ironic & Nova during a deployment of ~30 physical servers.

 By default, Nova is able to launch 10 instances builds to run concurrently.
 But actually, Ironic can't deal with it and cause a race condition...